grsw7790/GSweeneyFinal/codeDoc.md

 ```
 This function takes three arguments, two of which are arrays of size [2] that represent (x,y) coordinates on the LCD screen, and a 16 bit integer representing the color
 of the rectangle.
 Using these points it determines the bounds of the rectangle and runs through a nested for loop, calling LCD_Draw_Pixel() in order to color the pixel
-specified by the coordinate the orrect color. p1 is used as the top left corner of the rectangle and p2 is used as the bottom right of the rectangle.
+specified by the coordinate the correct color. p1 is used as the top left corner of the rectangle and p2 is used as the bottom right of the rectangle.
 <br> <br>
 The draw board function is essentially the same however it does not take any arguments as the bounds and color for the board are pre-defined.